citp/privacy-policy-historical/j/jb/jbh/jbhifionline.com.au.md

 We collect personal information in a number of ways including:
   * when you order goods or services from us (either online, in-store or over the telephone);
+  * when you collect goods that you have ordered from us, including from a JB Hi-Fi warehouse or storeroom;
   * when you set up an account with us;
   * when you purchase certain products or extended warranties from us;
   * when you buy goods on lay-by or “duty-free” goods;
   * when you pay for goods by cheque;
   * when you subscribe to our catalogues or mailing lists or those of certain partners of ours such as Stack magazine;
-  * when you subscribe to JB Hi-Fi NOW or another JB Hi-Fi subscription service;
+  * when you subscribe to JB Hi-Fi subscription service;
   * when you sell second-hand goods to us or buy second-hand goods from us;
   * when you enter competitions or promotions that we run;
   * when you provide us your details for customer care purposes;
   * when you browse one of our websites (further information is set out later in this Privacy Policy);
   * when you submit an enquiry using one of our websites;
   * when you complete surveys or provide online feedback or product reviews; and
-  * when you publicly comment about us on social media sites (for example so that we can answer questions about our products).
+  * when you publicly comment about us on social media sites (for example so that we can answer questions about our products); and through the closed circuit video cameras located in our stores, when you visit one of our stores.